The CEO of Antagonist answers some of our questions about their horror video game, Through The Woods.

 Through The Woods is a horror adventure game that is inspired by Norse mythology and Norwegian folk tales.
 In the game, you play as a mother who is out to find her lost son and in the process, ends up in a terrifying and very different world from the one she’s known.
 This is a game which strives to captures the dread of being lost and alone in a forest at night.

-To learn more about the game and its development, Gamingbolt reached out to the developers with some questions and Stian Willums, the Creative Director of Antagonist provided the following answers.
+To learn more about the game and its development, Gamingbolt reached out to the developers with some questions and Stian Willums, the Creative Director at Antagonist provided the following answers.

 "The main theme of most of the tales from both Norse mythology and Norwegian folk tales is the darkness in them and they often end with a negative outcome compared to a lot of other stories you’ve heard"